GuillaumeKEYNET/key-panel/README.md

-# key-panel
+# KEY-panel
-Admin Panel on SlimPhp
+Admin Panel on SlimPhp by KEYNET

+Eshop exemple included